metrorailings/OwlBlog/content/posts/2022-circa-millions-week-16-predictions.md

 No major injuries on either side, though more will be known later this week when both clubs start practicing.

 ##### Prior Meetings

+Last year this two faced off in primetime over in Heinz Field.
+Vegas won unexpectedly as significant underdogs.
+That being said, that match only carries so much weight here considering the Raiders this year are so dramatically different in terms of coaching.
+Likewise, the Steelers have changed a bit too now that Roethlisberger is no longer hanging around their neck like an albatross.

+***

+### Steelers -2.5

+***